Hilda’s family recipe for Icelandic Pancakes

 The first one is a sampler

-Enjoy and please let us know if you try this recipe out!
+Enjoy, and please let us know if you try this Icelandic pancakes recipe!